 I’ve seen the worst of this happening where a whole bunch of api “services” are developed in haste and then just exposed as web services and the SOA boxed ticked.
 Then management wonders why the mythical reuse promise isn’t fulfilled on the next project.

-So it’s clear that big up front demands and delivering iteratively and to changing priorities (with some requirements not ever being delivered) are in some conflict.
+So it’s clear that big up-front demands and delivering iteratively, whilst responding to changing priorities (with some requirements not ever being delivered) are in some conflict.
 And whilst I’m not sure that there’s a perfect answer to the agile architecture question, I do think there’s a better answer than those we have now.
-It’s all about idioms.

 |Everything should be a ‘service’||Only make it a service when it’s already being reused|